-The anchor bracket is designed for an Ultra Marine and or Delta anchor of maximum 16 kgs.
-If the anchor and anchor system is installed from the yard, a safety backup line system is also installed to lock and secure the anchor when not active.
-Make sure to release this safety line before you activate the anchor and again to activate this to avoid the anchor to become loose when sailing, and this can cause very big damage to the bow and even flood the boat.
+The anchor bracket is designed for an anchor of maximum 21 kgs.
+If the anchor and anchor system is installed from the yard, a safety backup line system is installed to lock and secure the anchor when not active.
+Make sure to release this safety line before you activate the anchor.